 Luckily, help is a phone call away.
-I recently talked to Dr. Mark La Shell, a practicing allergist/immunologist and chief of Group Health’s Allergy and Asthma Program.
+I recently talked to Dr. Mark La Shell, a practicing allergist/immunologist and chief of Kaiser Permanente's Allergy and Asthma Program.
 Here’s what he had to say about seasonal allergy signs, symptoms and treatments.

 It’s not always easy to tell the difference between a cold and spring and summer allergies.
 The key difference is that the typical cold resolves in one to two weeks but allergies will linger longer.
 Also, fever and body aches are more likely to be from a viral infection.

-If you see stuffy noses and eyes itching and sneezing that lingers longer than one to two weeks, that’s going to lean toward being seasonal allergies.
+If you see stuffy noses and eyes itching and sneezing that lingers longer than one to two weeks, that’s most likely seasonal allergies.

-When should a parent start treating a child’s allergies with over-the counter medications?
+2. When should a parent start treating a child’s allergies with over-the-counter medications?

 Allergies rarely ever kill people, but they often interfere with quality of life.
-We see trouble with sleeping, less ability to function in school and less ability to takes tests.
+We see trouble with sleeping, reduced ability to function in school and reduced ability to takes tests.
 There are 2 million lost school days per year due to kids suffering with allergy symptoms.
 If your child can’t sleep, play and have fun, then it’s time to consider treatment.

 It’s less common for children ages 5 and under to have seasonal allergies.
 With these ages, it’s best to be more cautious and schedule an appointment with a doctor.
-If you have older children with an established history of seasonal allergies, by all means try over-the counter option.
+If you have older children with an established history of seasonal allergies, by all means, try an over-the-counter option.

 All of the antihistamines for treating allergies are roughly equivalent.
 Try any of them and see how it works.
-If antihistamines aren’t working well enough nasal sprays are next step for moderate to severe allergies.
+If antihistamines aren’t working well enough, nasal sprays are the next step for moderate to severe allergies.

-In the past 18 months, all of the major nasal sprays have gone over the counter; they’re all the same as the former prescription medications.
+In the past few years, all of the major nasal sprays have gone over-the-counter; they’re all the same as the former prescription medications.
 These nasal sprays are low-acting steroids; it’s the rare patient who is overly sensitive to this type of medication.